Cafe Scientifique is now located at the University of Oxford Department of Pharmacology

 The building is on the eastern side of Mansfield Road, Oxford, down a side-road nearly opposite the buildings of Mansfield College.
 To reach Pharmacology walk or cycle through the gates past the barrier entry and look slightly to your left: the door of the Pharmacology building is in the inside corner of the yellowish building ahead and to the left of you.
 It has a small cycle rack area in front of it, a handful of disabled parking spaces, shallow steps and a long wheelchair access ramp.

 See https://goo.gl/maps/wKTgWAvSvzbk5sK28 on Google Maps for street plans, photos, and to work out driving directions.

 See also the Pharmacology access guide not only for accessibility information, but also for photos.
-The last five photographs at the foot of that page are of the top-floor common room the Cafe will be using.
+The last five photographs at the foot of that page are of the top-floor common room the Cafe uses.

 Driving and parking - see map and postcode above.
 There is no public parking space at the venue itself: all cars and minibuses need to park on Mansfield Road, which is a pay and display area.
 The exception is those with disabled badges who may phone the building's reception in advance (see number above) in order to arrange to use the small number of disabled parking spaces.
 These people can then use the intercom at the drop-barrier blocking the side-road to speak directly to reception and be let in.
 Reception is manned until 9pm at night.